kong-pd/ledger/README.md

 **[Live Demo](https://ledger-delta-seven.vercel.app)** · [API Docs](https://ledger-api-3jgm.onrender.com/docs)

-The backend is on Render's free tier, so the first request may take ~30s to wake up.
+The backend is on Render's free tier, so the first request may take around 30s to wake up.

 ## Screenshots